AbbyXSu/Crypto_Bot_Simulation/README.md

 Link to Github project board: https://github.com/AbbyXSu/Financial_report_generator/projects/1

+Success Jenkins Build documentation of the 1st version of the application:https://github.com/AbbyXSu/Financial_report_generator/issues/16#issuecomment-788729676

+Success Jenkins Build documentation of the 2nd version of the application : https://github.com/AbbyXSu/Financial_report_generator/issues/16#issuecomment-788729759

 ## Requirement and Specification
 It is required that an application should be developed using an service-orientated architecture (SOA) design and using following feature technologies: